-My office hours are on Wednesday afternoon from 3:30-5:30pm or by appointment.
+My office hours are on Wednesday afternoon from 3-5:50pm or by appointment.

-As per the school's new policy, the TA will have two times of office hours in room 213/214 each week and each time will be two hours.
+The TA will have two times of office hours in room 213/214 each week and each time will be two hours.

-In weeks where there is a TA session, TA will hold only one 2-hour office hour session.
+(In weeks where there is a TA session, there will be no TA office hours or only one 2-hour TA office hour session.)